 - Using computing resources for commercial or profit-making purposes without written authorization from the University.

-- Failing to present current UofSCL or UofSC system identification.
+- Failing to present current USCL or USC system identification.

 - Modifying existing passwords or setting additional passwords which prevent others from making use of the system.